English

 Posted on Jan 24, 2024 by

-As AI technology and related applications advance, the significance of large models, big data, and AI computing power continues to grow in importance for the development of AI.
-Large models and datasets form the software foundation for AI research, while AI computing power is the most crucial infrastructure.
-In this article, we will explore how the development of AI affects data center network architecture.
+As HPC technology and related applications advance, the significance of large models, big data, and HPC power continues to grow in importance for the development of HPC.
+Large models and datasets form the software foundation for HPC research, while HPC power is the most crucial infrastructure.
+In this article, we will explore how the development of HPC affects data center network architecture.
 What does this mean for the 800G/400G transceivers market?

 The Fat Tree Data Center Network Architecture

-As AI large model training becomes more widely used in numerous industries, traditional networks cannot match the bandwidth and latency requirements of large model cluster training.
-Large model distributed training necessitates communication between GPUs, which increases east-west traffic in AI/ML data centers, with a traffic pattern distinct from traditional cloud computing.
-AI data is short-term and high-volume, resulting in network latency and lower training performance in traditional network architecture.
+As HPC large model training becomes more widely used in numerous industries, traditional networks cannot match the bandwidth and latency requirements of large model cluster training.
+Large model distributed training necessitates communication between GPUs, which increases east-west traffic in ML data centers, with a traffic pattern distinct from traditional cloud computing.
+HPC data is short-term and high-volume, resulting in network latency and lower training performance in traditional network architecture.
 So, the emergence of the Fat Tree network is inevitable to meet the short-term and high-volume data processing demands.

 In the traditional tree network topology, bandwidth converges layer by layer, with the network bandwidth at the tree's base being much less than the total bandwidth of all the leaves.
 In comparison, the fat tree looks like a real tree, with thicker branches closer to the root.
 As a result, network bandwidth increases from the leaf to the root, improving network efficiency and accelerating training.
 This is the underlying premise of the fat tree architecture, allowing for non-blocking networks.